antarctica/lantern/docs/site.md

 A [Colour Audit](/docs/supplemental/colour-audit.md) and reference is manually maintained to coordinate and constrain the range of colours used across the site.
 Update this document if changing or adding colours.

+### Style definitions

+Styles are defined in `src/lantern/resources/css/main.css.j2`, which is a Jinja2 template to allow the search path for content to be set dynamically at runtime.
+This content is needed for the Tailwind compiler to find classes used in the built static site.

+> [!NOTE]
+> Using the [Site Templates](#templates) as the content path will not work as they contain interpolated class names
+> which the Tailwind compiler cannot resolve, which would lead to missing styles.

+Compiled and minified output MUST be stored as `src/lantern/resources/css/main.css`, as this file will be copied into the site build directory and referenced within generated pages.

+> [!TIP]
+> See the [Development](/docs/dev.md#updating-styles) documentation for how to update styles.

 ## Scripts